unnideeraj/article_backdoor/README.md

 - **Opaque Functionality:** Similar to Intel ME, PSP operates as a "black box," with limited public information about its internal workings, leading to concerns about potential undisclosed vulnerabilities.

-- **Reported Vulnerabilities:** In 2021, a flaw in the PSP driver was identified, potentially allowing attackers to extract sensitive data, such as encryption keys, from system memory, highlighting the risks associated with such embedded components.
+- **Reported Vulnerabilities:** In 2021, a flaw in the PSP driver was identified, potentially allowing attackers to extract sensitive data, such as encryption keys, from system memory, highlighting the risks associated with such embedded components.[Refer](https://hackaday.com/2021/10/01/flaw-in-amd-platform-security-processor-affects-millions-of-computers/)

 ## Technical Analysis of Backdoor Potential